iisc-datacatalysts/car-price-prediction/README.md

 ## 🔮 Future Improvements

-- **Enhanced Name Parsing**: Use regex patterns or fuzzy matching against curated make/model databases
+- **Enhanced Name Parsing**: Use regex patterns or fuzzy matching against curated make/model databases for more accurate extraction
-- **Leakage Testing**: Evaluate models with and without potentially leaked features
+- **Leakage Testing**: Evaluate models with and without potentially leaked features to ensure robustness
-- **Calibrated Intervals**: Implement conformalized quantile regression for better uncertainty estimates
+- **Calibrated Intervals**: Implement conformalized quantile regression for better-calibrated uncertainty estimates
 - **Additional Features**: Explore brand reputation scores, depreciation curves, market segment indicators
+- **Polynomial Feature Selection**: Consider feature selection techniques to reduce dimensionality after polynomial feature generation
+- **KNN Imputation Tuning**: Experiment with different values of n_neighbors for KNN imputation to optimize missing value handling
 - **Model Optimization**: Hyperparameter tuning with Optuna or similar tools
-- **Testing**: Add unit tests for preprocessing pipeline and inference function
+- **Testing**: Add unit tests for preprocessing pipeline and inference function before production deployment
+- **Computational Efficiency**: Monitor training time with polynomial features; consider feature selection if dimensionality becomes too high
 - **Deployment**: Create API endpoint for real-time predictions

 ## 📝 Notes

-- The dataset is automatically loaded from a GitHub repository
+- The dataset is automatically loaded from the IISC Data Catalysts GitHub repository
+- Python 3.10+ is recommended for running this notebook
+- Required packages are installed in the first code cell of the notebook
 - All models are saved in the `artifacts/` directory after training
 - The notebook includes comprehensive documentation and comments
+- The enhanced preprocessing pipeline uses KNN imputation and polynomial interaction features
 - Results may vary slightly due to random seeds and data splits

 ## 👤 Authors